 A geologist will analyze the soil after receiving a soil boring and will determine if the soil needs to have pilings and a grade beam or a regular pier foundation with footing.

-Possibly, but what your flood insurance companies offer is an ICC grant based on you risk category.
-ICC is Increased Compliance Cost.
+Possibly, but what your flood insurance companies offer is an ICC grant based on your risk category.
+ICC is an Increased Compliance Cost.
 Information required when applying for ICC Grant:

-- Letter of substantial loss from Town must state that home has sustained more than 50% of it’s value in flood damage.
+- A letter of substantial loss from the Town must state that home has sustained more than 50% of its value in flood damage.